Duac Once Daily Gel

 You would be expected to pay from around £17 per 30g tube and around £34 for 60g tube (based on NHS price list).
 If online service is used, you may be asked additionally to pay a private prescription charge, but this will depend on which private service is used.

 To conclude, Duac gel offers an effective treatment of mild-moderate acne.
-Other options exist for patients who do not respond to topical treatments including oral antibiotics, fo example lymecycline (Recommended reading: Lymecycline for ance) and hormonal treatment with contraceptive pill such as Dianette.
+Other options exist for patients who do not respond to topical treatments including oral antibiotics, for example, Lymecycline (Recommended reading: Lymecycline for ance) and hormonal treatment with contraceptive pill such as Dianette.

 Duac Once Daily Gel: FAQ